Overview

 Film Copyright

-JMU, through contract with Aramark Corporation, maintains exclusive right to provide food service on all university property.
-Organizations must utilize JMU’s Catering and Dining Services unless permission to use an outside vendor is obtained in advance of the event from Catering and Dining Services.
+JMU, through contract with Aramark Corporation, maintains exclusive right to provide food service on all University property.
+Recognized student organizations must utilize JMU’s Catering and Dining Services unless permission to use an outside vendor is obtained in advance of the event from Catering and Dining Services.
 In such case, the JMU Event Approval Form is required for the non-catered food approval signature.

 Events with Minors